heedspin/bwi-web-client/README.md

 smash serve
 ```

+This app is configured to consume the Staging API, so it will accept any staging
+credentials for authorization.

 This application is being built with the experimental [Smashing Dev Tool](https://github.com/smashingboxes/smashing-dev-tool).
 Once the dev tool is installed, the following commands are available from within the project repo:

 + `smash compile`: compile the project source into unoptimized HTML, JS and CSS ready for the browser